 Lloyd, Cathy E.; Pouwer, Frans and Hermanns, Norbert eds.
 (2012).
 Screening for Depression and Other Psychological Problems in Diabetes: A Practical Guide.
+London: Springer.

 Current epidemiological evidence suggests that at least one third of people with diabetes suffer from clinically relevant depressive disorders which often go unrecognized and untreated.
 Research also shows that people with depressive disorders have an increased risk of developing Type 2 diabetes.
 Furthermore, the prognosis is poorer for either disease when they are co-morbid than when they occur separately.
 Co-morbid depression and diabetes has a huge impact on quality of life and diabetes management, and is an important public health problem.
 While there are many screening instruments available to identify individuals who may have depression, selecting the most appropriate tool for use in a busy diabetes clinic or primary care setting may not be straightforward.
 Screening for Depression and Other Psychological Problems in Diabetes: A Practical Guide provides an up-to-date overview of available instruments for screening for depression in diabetes.
 The book reviews the most commonly used screening tools and considers their utility in a range of settings and countries.
 Guidance on the practical use of each tool is also provided.
 Other psychological problems found to be common in people with diabetes as well as diabetes-specific emotional difficulties are also considered.

 |Extra Information:||DOI: 10.1007/978-0-85729-751-8|